-What is a GDV/bloat in dogs?
+What is canine GDV or bloat in dogs?

 If you suspect your dog has a GDV it is imperative you seek immediate veterinary treatment.
 Success rates decrease the longer the delay in starting treatment.

-By ensuring that you pay careful attention to your dog’s diet, feeding and exercise you can help to prevent your dog developing GDV.
-Feed small meals regularly through the day (rather than one large meal) and avoid exercising your dog immediately after feeding.
+Pay careful attention to your dog’s diet, feeding and exercise.
+You can help prevent your dog from developing GDV by feeding them small meals regularly through the day (rather than one large meal) and avoiding exercising your dog immediately after feeding.
 Although not always recommended, gastropexy — surgical attachment of the stomach to body wall — is an effective means of prevention.
 In some breeds of dog, it can be done at the same time as routine neutering.
 Speak to your vet for further details.